michal-h21/make4ht/README.md

 ## The `mode` variable

-There is global `mode` variable available in the build file.
-It contains contents of the `--mode` command line option.
+The `mode` variable available in the build process contains contents of the `--mode` command line option.
 It can be used to run some commands conditionally.
 For example: